TharikMartins/FoodRecipes/README.md

 # FoodRecipes
-A simple Crud using .NET 6 and using Clean Architecture
+A simple Crud using .NET 6, Entity Framework Core and using Clean Architecture